Becoming a Merchant

 PCI Operator Training

 Operator training is required on an annual basis for operators and site managers.
-An operator is defined as anyone in the business process who handles credit card information.
+An operator is defined as anyone in the business process which handles credit card information.
 Examples of operators include:

 - Anyone who handles a customer credit card at a point-of-sale device.